gernst/pycached/README.md

 ## Quickstart

-In one terminal run the server
+Single-threaded via stdin/stdout:

     python pycached.py

+Alternatively, in one terminal run the server in network mode, by specifying a hostname and a port such as:

+    python pycached.py localhost 1234

-In a second terminal, run some tests:
+In other terminals, connect to the server and perhaps run some tests:

-    nc localhost 8081 < test.memcached
+    nc localhost 1234 < test.memcached

 ## Status